No one knows your body more than you do!

-Body odor, including how your breath smells changes considerably as you age.
-Taking a bad breath test is a good idea because it will help you determine gum problems or underlying medical conditions like Diabetic Ketoacidosis (DKA).
+Body odor, including how your breath smells, changes considerably as you age.
+Taking a bad breath test is a good idea because it will help determine gum problems or underlying medical conditions like Diabetic Ketoacidosis (DKA).

 So how do you do the bad breath test?
-With the use of a spoon, scrape the back of your tongue and seal the spoon in a plastic.
+With a spoon, scrape the back of your tongue and seal the spoon in a plastic.
 Place it under bright light for a minute, then smell it.
-A clear tongue coating is healthy, but if you see a thickness and color, it may indicate problems within your gut, kidneys and liver.
+A clear tongue coating is healthy, but it may indicate problems within your gut, kidneys, and liver if you see a thickness and color.
 This test also indicates how your breath smells to other people.